-Built in 1872 for Archibald Menzies (the owner of the city’s Menzies Hotel, which was built in 1868) the Blair Athol estate once spanned the length of Menzies Avenue from Brighton Beach train station to Hartley Street.
+Built in 1872 for Archibald Menzies (the owner of the city’s Menzies Hotel, which was constructed in 1868) the Blair Athol estate once spanned the length of Menzies Avenue from Brighton Beach train station to Hartley Street.

 Now on 3358 square metres, the holding includes a tennis court, pool, spa, guest house and Edna Walling designed garden.